Passion Flower Exotic and Legendary

 Place your cuttings in an east window and protect them from direct sunlight.
 After they are well rooted, pot them in a good soil mixture.
 They don’t need much heat about 50° to 60° is sufficient.
 These potted plants can be planted out in the spring.
 Plants that were in the garden all summer can be removed from their support before frost and buried in soil 5 to 6 inches deep and covered with mulch.

 Usually Passiflora caerulea gets through the winter without much harm.
 In any case you can assure yourself of having plants by rooting a few cuttings each year.
-Some well-known species include: Passiflora incarnata, native from Virginia to Florida and commonly called maypop; with white petals and purple or pink crown; Passiflora lutea, found from Pennsylvania to Texas and bearing greenish-yellow flowers; Passiflora caerulea, from Brazil, with a pink, purple and white flower and Passiflora racemosa, also from Brazil, which has red petals and a white and purple crown.
+Some well-known species include: Passiflora incarnata, native from Virginia to Florida and commonly called maypop; with white petals and purple or pink crown; Passiflora lutea, found from Pennsylvania to Texas and bearing greenish-yellow flowers; Passiflora caerulea, from Brazil, with a pink, purple and white flower and Passiflora racemosa, also from Brazil, this passion flower has red petals and a white and purple crown.